 - Remember, you have at least one thing in common: you’ve decided to travel to this place.
 That should give you enough to cover at least half an hour of small talk. (e.g. “Why did you choose to come here?”
 “What have you seen so far?”).

 - If you see someone alone on a group tour, you can plainly ask “Are you also travelling solo?”
 Boom, instant friendship, you can talk about all the ups and downs of solo travel!

 - After saying “Hi”, you can also ask for tips about the place you’re at, as people love giving advice.

-Do you have any additional tips for how to meet people easily?
+Do you have any additional tips for how to meet people easily and fight off loneliness?
 Leave them in the comments below!